Shivamgpt812/Web-Dev-Mini-Projects/README.md

 - **Description**: Breadcrumb Navigation is a user interface element that provides users with a trail of links to navigate hierarchical website structures.
 - **Technologies Used**: HTML & CSS

+### 7. Carousel Slider

+- **Description**: Carousel Slider is a user interface component that displays a series of images or content in a rotating carousel format.
+- **Technologies Used**: HTML & CSS

 ## Installation

 To run any of these projects locally, follow these steps: